devcontainers/features/README.md

 }
 ```

-The `@latest` version annotation is added implictly if omitted.
+The `@latest` version annotation is added implicitly if omitted.
 To pin to a specific [release tag](https://github.com/devcontainers/features/releases), append it to the end of the feature.

 ```jsonc
 features: {